ginobilinie/codeBook/README.md

 88. searchMatrix.cpp: 2D binary search.
 Using 1D idea to do it, and we convert mid to row,col pair at each time.

+89. sortColors.cpp: use two pass for loop.
+I'll further write a one-pass for-loop.

 # old
 for fun, forever